 Host yourdomain.com Hostname ec2-35-160-228-141.us-west-2.compute.amazonaws.com User ubuntu

-After that, you can access to your instance using this command
+After that, you can access your instance using this command

 ssh yourdomain.com